sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

     {% endhighlight %}

 In this example, the selector h1 applies the styles to all h1 headings on the page.
-The declaration block sets the text color to blue, the font size to 36 pixels and the text alignment to center.
+The declaration block sets the text color to blue, the font size to 36 pixels, and the text alignment to the center.
 It's important to note that multiple CSS rules can apply to a single HTML element, and the order of the rules in the CSS file determines which styles will take priority (known as the cascading effect).
 The last style declared for a given property wins and overrides any previous styles.

 ## CSS Inheritance